searchspring/snap/packages/snap-preact-components/src/components/Atoms/Terms/readme.md

 ### limit

-The `limit` prop is used for number of terms to show.
+The `limit` prop is used for number of terms to render.
+Please note that this does not limit the number of terms fetched by the controller.

 ```jsx
 <Terms controller={controller} limit={4}/>